-- Hear first-hand accounts of two initiatives—one that has been completed and one that is just getting started—to understand the nuances of advocacy, partnership, program implementation, and leadership that go into them.
+- Hear first-hand accounts of three initiatives—one that has been completed, ongoing and just getting started—to understand the nuances of advocacy, partnership, program implementation, and leadership that go into them.

 - Get a brief update on likely timelines for federal funds that might flow to states or localities for these types of programs.

 Calandra Childers is the Acting Director of the Seattle Office of Arts & Culture, where she oversees the Office’s cultural investments in artists, cultural organizations and the Seattle community through public art commissions, grantmaking, and partnerships with a focus on community development and the equitable allocation of resources.
 Most recently she oversaw the launch of ARTS at King Street Station, a new 8,000-square-foot free cultural hub, programmed by and for the community.

 Calandra has two decades of public engagement, communications, and policy experience working with non-profit and government agencies including the cities of Seattle and Renton, Seattle Art Museum, and the Renton Chamber of Commerce.
 A graduate of Whitman College, she volunteers with the King-Snohomish County